- Senior lecturer (teaching and research) at Nottingham Trent University

 Dr Zahraa Al-Ahmady explores effective and efficient delivery approaches for therapeutics using novel drug delivery vectors.
 While the delivery of therapeutics to their site of action (e.g. tumour and brain) is ideal, the understanding of their biodistribution, pharmacokinetics and toxicological profiles in vivo is very crucial at this stage of their development and for clinical use.
 Dr Al-Ahmady used different diseased animal models to study these parameters and test the therapeutic efficacy of drug molecules and macromolecules delivered by novel selective delivery vectors.
 Her work provides a useful link between Pharmacology, Nanomedicines & Biomaterials which encourages multidisciplinary interaction and future collaborations.

-PhD projects in the areas of pharmacology/advanced therapeutics, drug delivery and nanomedicine are open to self-funded students.
+PhD projects in the areas of pharmacology/advanced therapeutics, drug delivery and nanomedicine for cancer and neurological conditions are open to self-funded students.

 Marilena Hadjidemetriou, Sarah McAdam, Grace Garner, Chelsey Thackeray, David Knight, Zahraa S. Al-Ahmady, Mariarosa Mazza, Jane Rojan, Andrew Clamp and Kostas Kostarelos.The human in vivo biomolecule corona onto PEGylated liposomes: a proof-of-concept clinical study, Advanced Materials (2018).